-The Chair: Good afternoon.
-We are at Item 1, remote meetings.
-Members will need GS 2177.
+GS 2177.
 Joyce, you have up to 10 minutes, please.

-The Revd Canon Joyce Jones (Leeds): I am moving this first motion on the agenda as Chair of the Standing Orders Committee.
-That is the body which keeps under review the framework which enables us to work together effectively as Synod and you will be hearing from me again on Thursday when we debate amendments to the Standing Orders.
-You may be wondering why we have this motion right at the beginning of today's session even before Worship, and of course the answer is that if we do not pass it, those members waiting to join us remotely will not be able to do so and this will become an in-person only Synod, so it is important you pass it.
+The Revd Canon Joyce Jones (Leeds): I am moving this first motion on the agenda beginning of today's session even before Worship, and of course the answer is that if we do not pass it, those members waiting to join us remotely will not be able to do so and this will become an in-person-only Synod, so it is important you pass it.